Indonesia Aid Program Performance Report 2018-19

 Summary of publication

-This report summarises the performance of Australia's aid program in Indonesia from July 2017 to June 2018 against the Indonesia Aid Investment Plan 2015-2019 (AIP): (1) effective economic institutions and infrastructure; (2) human development for a productive and healthy society; and (3) an inclusive society through effective governance.
-In 2017-18, progress has largely met expectations.
+This report summarises the performance of Australia's development program in Indonesia from July 2018 to June 2019 against the Indonesia Aid Investment Plan 2015-2019 (AIP): (1) effective economic institutions and infrastructure; (2) human development for a productive and healthy society; and (3) an inclusive society through effective governance.